strogiyotec/canada-tech-interviews/interviews/slides.md

 1. Check the company's product(register, send few requests, propose some additions)
 2. Tell us about yourself(my favorite question)
     1. Java virtual machine(show that you know the runtime of a language you are working with)
-    2. Garbage collectors(ask which garbage collector they use and why)
+    2. Garbage collectors(ask which garbage collector they use and why),Linux,DB
-    3. Databases(tell them how tables are stored on disk)
-    4. Linux
+    3. Explain them how framework works(What happens when 1000 users will visit your website)

 ---
 layout: center